Timmer Blakely

 Michael Kelly acoustic basses

-D'Addario bass strings
+D'Addario and Elixir bass strings

 Boss effects